 •Experiencing withdrawal symptoms when they don’t drink

-•Letting responsibilities like jobs and family commitments fall to the wayside
+•Letting family commitments fall to the wayside

 However, just because these symptoms are not evident does not mean that the person in question doesn’t have a drinking problem.
 Many alcoholics appear from the outside to be functioning well, maintaining a career and good relationships with friends and family, but still falling into bad habits at home.
 For the families of alcoholic parents, there are some symptoms that only you will see that indicate a problem and these include:

 •Drinking specific drinks at specific times and in specific situations, and feeling ‘panicked’ if they cannot conform to this ritual.

 •Requiring family members to cover for them as a result of their addiction, calling in sick to work or lending them money.